Sport England Tools, Documents and Reports

 Adult Active Lives Survey Reports

-Now with a third full year of data, this Active Lives report provides an updated comprehensive overview of adult (age 16+) sport and physical activity in England in the 12 months from May 2017 to May 2018.
+Now with a fourth full year of data, this Active Lives report provides an updated comprehensive overview of adult (age 16+) sport and physical activity in England in the 12 months from May 2019 to May 2020.

 This Active Lives report is not one of Sport England's six monthly overviews of sport and physical activity in England.
 Instead this report focuses on what drives behaviour.